xinhuang327/Karabiner-SculptMouse/README.md

 # Karabiner-SculptMouse
-Forked version of the original private.xml written by xinhuang327, adrianhuang, midnightsalesman and originally by user inceax.
+Forked version of the original private.xml written by xinhuang327, adrianhuang, midnightsalesman and originally by inceax.

 I added more functionalities and I hope someone else will be interested in it!